tjspages/tech/_posts/2014-02-04-memcached-expire-time.md

 </pre>
 <!--more-->

 It can be read, memcached defines a const REALTIME_MAXDELTA which is 30 days.
-If expire large than this const, it will treate it as the absolute unix timestamp.
-Or it will use it as the number of seconds starting from current time.
+If expire large than this const, memcached will treate it as the absolute unix timestamp.
+Or memcached will use it as the number of seconds starting from current time.

 If the time on memcached server and app server differs a lot, it may cause something seriously unwanted.